Bobby Czyz: Professional career

 In 1996, he stepped up to the heavyweight division, but lost by knockout in five rounds to Evander Holyfield and quickly retired.
 Czyz fought one last time in 1998, losing by second-round TKO to South African Corrie Sanders.
 Czyz continued doing color commentary for Showtime, but was let go after pleading guilty to his fourth drunken-driving offense in six years after being caught speeding in Readington Township, New Jersey.
 Czyz's case received a lot of attention as he was a multiple repeat DUI case, and was a driver behind the NJ Assembly revisiting its legislation.
 Czyz, who was a Raritan Township, New Jersey resident at the time, was given a six-month license suspension for each of his three drunken driving convictions in 1998, 1999 and 2000.
 It was discovered that he was sentenced improperly as a first-time offender after his fourth arrest, which occurred in February 2003 in Readington Township, where he was caught driving with a blood-alcohol level of 0.14 percent.
 The state limit at that time was 0.10 percent.

 Professional boxing record

 Outside the ring

 Czyz married actress and photographer Kimberly Ross (October 8, 1959 – December 19, 2006) on October 27, 1992.
 Their daughter, Mercedes Czyz, was born September 27, 1993.
 They were divorced by the time Kimberly died, after a long battle with breast cancer, aged 47.

 He has since been inducted into the Polish-American Sports Hall of Fame.

 Czyz is a member of Mensa, the organization for people who have scored in the highest 2% of takers in an IQ test.
 He even wore a shirt with "MENSA" on it while walking to the ring to fight Evander Holyfield.

+Czyz was diagnosed with head and neck cancer in 2024.
+He has sought aggressive treatment and the cancer is in remission.